karellopez/docker_workshop_template/workshop/setup.md

 ### Some quick general notes on instructions

 - If you already have some of these things installed on your computer already that should (theoretically) be okay.
-  However, you need to make sure that you are able to complete the steps described in [checking your install](#checking-your-install) without issue.
+  However, you need to make sure that you are able to complete the steps described in `checking your install` section below without issue.
   - This is mainly to see if your Docker installation is actually working!

 ### OS-specific installation instructions